curl/everything-curl/cmdline-urls.md

 Identifier) is the more modern and correct name for them.
 Their syntax is defined in [RFC 3986](https://www.ietf.org/rfc/rfc3986.txt).

-Where curl accepts a "URL" as input, it is then really a "URI".
+Where curl accepts a “URL” as input, it is then really a “URI”.
 Most of the protocols curl understands also have a corresponding URI syntax document that describes how that particular URI format works.